MicrosoftDocs/nav-content/dynamics-nav-app/marketing-create-contact-persons.md

 ---
-title: Dynamics Nav - Create Contact Persons
+title: Dynamics Nav - Create Contact Card for a Person
 description: Outlines the tasks to create a contact card for a person, for example, a prospect or supplier, helping to define the relationship and tailor communication.

 documentationcenter: ''